I think this is time now for everybody, our country, to come together.

 What about the proposal, Andy Ogles of Tennessee?

-I think largely what you're seeing here is a deal that was driven by the Senate, not not by House Republicans.
+I think largely what you're seeing here is a deal that was driven by the Senate, not by House Republicans.

 So I don't expect any substantive cuts.

-This is a winning message for us, and so we've got to get past this this spending debacle and really do something substantive on the border.
+And so we've got to get past this spending debacle and really do something substantive on the border.

-But but the problem is you've got other Republicans that are gonna that are willing to go along with this and not willing to take a stand on I would argue eighty twenty minimum, ninety ten issues if everybody just held the line there, there would they have to make changes.
+But the problem is you've got other Republicans that are willing to go along with this and not willing to take a stand on, I would argue, 80-20 minimum, 90-10 issues.

 There's power there.

-I I agree with you a hundred percent.
+I agree with you 100%.

 That's why we continue to message on this point.

-And of course we've got to get spending under control.
+And, of course, we've got to get spending under control.

-Those are the two big issues that every American knows and like you said Sean we should hold the line whether you're in a blue district or a deep red district hold the line.
+And like you said, Sean, we should hold the line, whether you're in a blue district or a deep red district, hold the line.

-You know Zach Nunn let me ask you this I'm hearing when you close the doors and you're in conference uh that it's the the freedom caucus that's trying to get everybody to hold the line that are coming under fire and getting excoriated uh in in conference for for daring to want to ha fight this fight and I'm trying to understand why the and how many Republicans are unwilling you know to go to the Matt on these two big issues the the budget and borders.
+You know, Zach Nunn, let me ask you this, because I'm hearing when you close the doors and you're in conference that it's the Freedom Caucus that's trying to get everybody to hold the line that are coming under fire and getting excoriated in conference for daring to want to fight this fight.

 Right.